 Marshawn Kneeland sent goodbye text message before his death, Plano police dispatch audio reveals

-Dallas Cowboys defensive end Marshawn Kneeland sent a goodbye message to a group text before dying from a self-inflicted gunshot wound overnight Wednesday, according to dispatch audio obtained by CBS News Texas.
+Dallas Cowboys defensive end Marshawn Kneeland sent a goodbye text message to a group of friends before his death by suicide overnight Wednesday, according to dispatch audio obtained by CBS News Texas.

 The audio obtained is from the Plano Police Department's dispatch, which sends officers to calls and relays details to them.